Antonio Cottone: Palermo wholesale market war

 In January 1955, the Palermo fruit and vegetable wholesale market moved from the Zisa area to Acquasanta, disturbing the delicate power balances within Cosa Nostra.
-The Acquasanta Mafia clan tried to muscle in on the protection racket that traditionally belonged the "Mafia of the Gardens"—such as the Greco’s and Cottone—because it now fell under their territory.
+The Acquasanta Mafia clan tried to muscle in on the protection racket that traditionally belonged to the "Mafia of the Gardens"—such as the Greco’s and Cottone—because it now fell under their territory.
 Some villages just outside Palermo, like Bagheria and Villabate, flared up with the same kind of violence for the control of irrigation, transport, and wholesale markets.
 A violent dispute erupted leaving bodies on both sides.
 Acquasanta bosses Gaetano Galatolo and Nicola D’Alessandro were killed, as well as Francesco Greco from the Ciaculli clan, a major wholesaler of fruit and vegetables, were killed in a dispute over the protection rackets.

-On August 22, 1956, Nino Cottone was killed as well.
+On 22 August 1956, Nino Cottone was killed as well.
 Returning home late, he gently backed his little Fiat station wagon into the drive of his summer villa.
 He had just locked the car when he was bowled along the driveway by two streams of machine-gun bullets.
 He was hit by six bullets and managed to reach his house where he collapsed.
 The next day Angelo Galatolo, brother of Gaetano, was killed as well.
 The reason for his killing remained unclear, but was probably linked to the struggle over control of the Palermo wholesale market.
 At his funeral people participated in mass, a veritable human flood.
 In the presence of many people from Palermo and from neighbouring towns, the funeral of the victim took place in grand style.

 Heroin trafficking

 Cottone might have been involved in trafficking heroin to the U.S.; Joe Profaci had returned to Villabate in 1947 to visit his former lieutenant.
 In 1956, Profaci, in Brooklyn (New York City), was recorded talking about the export of Sicilian oranges with Nino Cottone, in Sicily.
-Cottone might have lost his life that year in the battle for Palermo wholesale market, but Profaci's oranges kept on coming.
+Cottone might have lost his life that year in the battle for the Palermo wholesale market, but Profaci's oranges kept on coming.
 The Brooklyn number rung by Cottone was the same number rung by Lucky Luciano from Naples and Frank Coppola from Anzio.
 All conversations talking ecstatically about high-grade Sicilian oranges were recorded by the Palermo police.
 In 1959, US Customs intercepted one of those orange crates.
 Hollow wax oranges, 90 to a crate, were filled with heroin until they weighed as much as real oranges.
 Each crate carried 110 pounds of pure heroin.